- How To

 Your gas mask and protective fallout gear is something you need now and for good reason, you might need to use it quite soon.

-We are closer than ever to a nuclear strike with tensions at a climax between North Korea and the United States, and if you’re one of the lucky ones who has snapped up a commercial bunker or has set up a home fallout shelter, well done.
+We are closer than ever to a nuclear strike with tensions between North Korea and the United States, this is not to mention the rest of the struggles in the world with dominant countries advancing their own weapon systems.
+And if you’re one of the lucky ones who has snapped up a commercial bunker or has set up a home fallout shelter, well done.
 If not, you need to prepare yourself and your family.

 Spending tens to hundreds of thousands of dollars on a bunker for something that might not happen seems a bit of a risk right?
-Perhaps you still are a prepper and want to prepare yourself for a nuclear fallout but you’re not willing to fork out thousands for yourself and your family just to be sure.
+Perhaps you still want to prepare yourself for a nuclear attack but you’re not willing to fork out thousands for yourself and your family just to be sure.
 No problem, you can still easily survive.

-If you are making a nuclear attack kit I cannot recommend more that you add a role of duct tape in it.
-Duct tape has a lot of uses but primarily, in this case, it is a bandaid for your radiation suit.
+If you are making a nuclear attack kit I cannot recommend more that you add a role of duct tape, or chemtape, in it.
+Duct (gaffer) tape has a lot of uses but primarily, in this case, it is a band-aid for your radiation suit.
 You want to be avoiding any leaks or cuts in your suit at all cost.

 You should be stocking up on iOSAT tablets as they are an FDA approved treatment to prevent absorption of radioactive material.
-There are also these radiation towelettes that you can use to wipe away any contaminated areas, but a thorough cleansing shower would also suffice.
+There are also radiation towelettes that you can use to wipe away any contaminated areas, however, a thorough cleansing shower would suffice in that manner.
+Remember when having a shower to wash and scrub thoroughly, but do not use conditioner as it will bond particles to your hair.

 Now let’s move on to gas masks.